leon-thomm/Ryven/docs/README.md

 - A package's name must be unique.
 - Multiple Nodes in a package _can_ have the same name (but for convenient use in the editor, you should make sure that the description differs).
-- No name or title is allowed to have a sequence of three underscore characters '\_\_\_' as this is an anchor for pyScript and the NodeManager for separation of different components.
+- No name or title is allowed to have a sequence of three underscore characters '\_\_\_' as this is an anchor for Ryven and the NodeManager for separation of different components.

 ![](/resources/images/pyScript2.PNG)